David Guiney

-David Guiney (1921–2000) was an Irish Olympic athlete, sports journalist and historian.
+David Guiney (31 January 1921 – 14 October 2000) was an Irish Olympic athlete, sports journalist and historian.
 He competed in the men's shot put at the 1948 Summer Olympics.

-Birth and childhood
+Early life and education

-He was born 31 January 1921 in Kanturk, County Cork, one of four sons of John Guiney, a solicitor and All-for-Ireland MP for Cork North (1913–18), and Mary Guiney (née Buckley), of O'Brien St, Kanturk.
+Guiney was born 31 January 1921 in Kanturk, County Cork, one of four sons of John Guiney, a solicitor and All-for-Ireland MP for Cork North (1913–18), and Mary Guiney (née Buckley), of O'Brien St, Kanturk.
 He was educated locally and at Trinity College Dublin, deciding to join the Civil Service before he had completed his degree.

 Sporting career

-He played Gaelic football, hurling, and rugby for his native Kanturk, played rugby with Clontarf in Dublin, and competed with the Civil Service, Dublin University, Clonliffe Harriers, and Donore Harriers athletic clubs, affiliated to the AAU at the time of Ireland's athletics dispute, and competed in the shot put at the 1948 Olympics.
+Guiney played Gaelic football, hurling, and rugby for his native Kanturk, played rugby with Clontarf in Dublin, and competed with the Civil Service, Dublin University, Clonliffe Harriers, and Donore Harriers athletic clubs, affiliated to the AAU at the time of Ireland's athletics dispute, and competed in the shot put at the 1948 Olympics.

 He won a total of thirty Irish titles the last in 1956, as weight thrower, sprinter and long jumper (tying for the 1941 NACA senior long jump championship with international soccer and rugby player Kevin O'Flanagan (1919–2006).
 In 1941 won national junior titles in five different disciplines:the shot put, javelin, discus, high jump, and broad jump.
 His 1953 put of 15.14m stood as an Irish record for ten years.

 Guiney twice won the British AAA Championships title in the shot put event at the 1947 AAA Championships and 1948 AAA Championships.